JGS9515/nestjs-boomerang/README.md

 ## Database

 Use the `db.sql` file at the root of the project to create the Postgres Database.
-Note that users have a password field, all of them are test123 encrypted using bcryptjs library.
+Note that users have a password field, the value of all of them are `test123` encrypted using bcryptjs library.
 I used the same password so it was easier to test the log in endpoint.

 ## Installation (Development)